baijuka/MS2-Project/README.md

 #### First Time Visitor Goals
      As a First Time Visitor,
-        ..* I want to easily understand the main purpose of the site.
+        -  I want to easily understand the main purpose of the site.
-        ..* I want to be able to easily navigate throughout the site to find content.
+        -  I want to be able to easily navigate throughout the site to find the content.
-        ..* I want to learn about countries
+        -  I want to learn about various countries.
-        ..* I want to know how to play the quiz
+        -  I want to know how to play the quiz.
-        ..* I want to offer my suggestions and advice about the game ..* I wnat to play the quiz on various devices ..* I want to connect with the business throgh their social media links
+        -  I want to offer my suggestions and advice about the game.
+        -  I wnat to play the quiz on various devices.
+        -  I want to connect with the business throgh their social media links.

 #### Returning Visitor Goals
      As a Returning Visitor
-        ..* I want to see more options in the game
+        -  I want to see more options in the game.
-        ..* I want more questions on various aspects and areas ..* I want information about attractions and opportunities in different countries ..* I want to know how to travel to other countries
+        -  I want more questions on various aspects and areas.
+        -  I want information about attractions and opportunities in different countries.
+        -  I want to know how to travel to other countries.

 #### Frequent User Goals
      As a Frequent Visitor
-    ..* I want to see any new options or games added ..* I want to see the user feedback and their rating of the site
+    -  I want to see any new options and games added.
+    -  I want to see the other users' feedback and their rating of the site.

 ### Developer and Business Goals